1992 NCAA Division I men's basketball tournament

-Duke, coached by Mike Krzyzewski, defeated the Michigan Wolverines, coached by Steve Fisher, 71–51 to claim their second consecutive national championship.
+Duke, coached by Mike Krzyzewski, defeated Michigan, coached by Steve Fisher, 71–51 to claim their second consecutive national championship.
 Bobby Hurley of Duke was named the tournament's Most Outstanding Player.
-Michigan subsequently vacated its final two tournament games as part of the University of Michigan basketball scandal.
+Michigan subsequently vacated its final two tournament games due to issues with the eligibility of Chris Webber found in the University of Michigan basketball scandal.

 This tournament is best remembered for the East regional final pitting Duke and Kentucky at The Spectrum in Philadelphia.
 With 2.1 seconds remaining in overtime, Duke trailed 103–102.
 Grant Hill threw a pass the length of the court to Christian Laettner, who dribbled once, turned, and hit a jumper as time expired for the 104–103 win.
 Sports Illustrated deemed it the greatest college basketball game of all time, and ESPN ranked it No. 17 among the top 100 sports moments of the past 25 years (see ESPN25).
 In 2002, USA Today ranked it the greatest NCAA tournament game of all time.

 The tournament also saw dark horse Cincinnati crash the Final Four and return to national prominence.